owncloud/ocis/docs/services/general-info/new-service-checklist.md

   - Use absolute references like `https://raw.githubusercontent.com/owncloud/ocis/master/services/<service-name>/md-sources/file` to make the content accessible for both README.md and owncloud.dev bad `<img src="https://github.com/owncloud/ocis/blob/master/services/graph/images/mermaid-graph.svg" width="500" />`
     good `<img src="https://raw.githubusercontent.com/owncloud/ocis/master/services/graph/images/mermaid-graph.svg" width="500" />`
-- [ ] If new CLI command are introduced, that command must be described in readme.md.
+- [ ] If new CLI command are introduced, that command must be described in the README.md.
-- [ ] If new global envvar is introduced, the name must start with `OCIS_`.
+- [ ] If new global envvars are introduced, the name must start with `OCIS_`.
 - [ ] Add the service to the makefile in the ocis repo root.
 - [ ] Make the service startable for binary and individual startup:
   - For single binary add service to `ocis/pkg/runtime`